silverstripe/cwp/docs/en/developer.md

-# Webmaster Howto
+# Developer Howto

-This howto is intended for staff who will be deploying and maintaining the site, as well as customising the themes and applying minor changes to the codebase.
+This howto is intended for internal developers who will be deploying and maintaining the site, as well as customising the themes and applying minor changes to the codebase.

 ## Installation